informedcitizenry/6502.Net/README.md

 The 65C02 is an enhancement to the 6502, offering some improvements, including unconditional relative branching and a fix to the infamous "indirect jump page wrap" defect.
 It was notable in the market as the brains behind the Apple *II*e and Apple IIc home computers, as well as the NEC TurboGrafx-16/PC Engine game system.

 The W65C816S (or 65816 for short), is a true successor to the 6502, a fully backward compatible 16-bit CPU.
 It is mostly known for powering the Apple IIgs and the Super Nintendo game console.
-## Legal
-* 6502.Net (c) 2017, 2018 informedcitizenry

-See LICENSE for licensing information.
 ## Overview
 The 6502.Net assembler is simple to use.
 Invoke it from a command line with the assembly source and (optionally) the output filename in the parameters.
 For instance, a `/6502.Net.exe myprg.asm` command will output assembly listing in `myprgm.asm` to binary output.
 To specify output file name use the `-o <file>` or `--output=<file>` option, otherwise the default output filename will be `a.out`.